 The Louvre Museum

 We finished our first day of 4 days in Paris Itinerary by visiting the Louvre Museum.
 There are many ways to spend an evening in Paris, we chose to spend it at the Louvre.
 Arrive late afternoon before the museum closes and explore the art displays.
 It takes 2-3 hours to completely enjoy and explore the Louvre, so give yourself enough time.

 But stay there until the end when the museum closes to see the lights on the pyramid, capture images and then head to the Arc de Triomphe Carrousel to take a stroll.
 From the Arc de Triomphe Carrousel, you will see the Eiffel Tower illuminated in all of the night’s glory.

-The historical elements of the displayed items and the structure come from the royal family (Louvre Palace), the painters and the art history.
+The historical elements of the displayed items and the structure come from the royal family (Louvre Palace), the painters, and art history.
 Book a comprehensive 3 hour tour of the Louvre